 We maintain one equity incentive plan-our 2010 Incentive Option Plan, or our 2010 Plan.
-As of March 1, 2014, a total of 1,191,808 shares were reserved for issuance under our 2010 Plan, of which options to purchase 1,119,083 ordinary shares were issued and outstanding thereunder.
-Of such outstanding options, options to purchase 382,580 ordinary shares were vested as of March 1, 2014, with a weighted average exercise price of \$3.12 per share.
+As of February 19, 2015, a total of 2,118,531 shares were reserved for issuance under our 2010 Plan, of which options to purchase 1,553,478 ordinary shares were issued and outstanding thereunder.
+Of such outstanding options, options to purchase 692,510 ordinary shares were vested as of February 19, 2015, with a weighted average exercise price of \$7.127 per share.

 Our 2010 Plan, which was adopted by our Board of Directors on February 3, 2010, provides for the grant of options to our and our affiliates' respective directors, employees, office holders, service providers and consultants.
+The initial reserved pool under our 2010 plan has been increased by our Board of Directors a number of times, and most recently on December 16, 2014.
+Also, on December 16, 2014, our Board of Directors adopted an appendix to the 2010 Plan for U.S. residents.

-The 2010 Plan is administered by our Board of Directors, which shall determine, subject to Israeli law, the grantees of awards and various terms of the grant.
-The 2010 Plan provides for granting options in compliance with Section 102 of the Israeli Income Tax Ordinance, 1961, or the Ordinance.
+The 2010 Plan is administered by our Board of Directors, which shall determine, subject to Israeli and U.S. law, the grantees of awards and various terms of the grant.
+The 2010 Plan provides for granting options in compliance with Section 102 of the Israeli Income Tax Ordinance, 1961, or the Ordinance, and under the United States Revenue Code of 1986, as amended.